 On September 26, 2019, the Company entered into a Royalty Purchase Agreement (the "Palo Royalty Purchase Agreement") with Palobiofarma, S.L. ("Palo"), a company organized and existing under the laws of Spain.
 Pursuant to the Palo Royalty Purchase Agreement, the Company acquired the rights to potential royalty payments in low single digit percentages of aggregate Net Sales (as defined in the Palo Royalty Purchase Agreement) associated with six drug candidates in various clinical development stages, targeting the adenosine pathway with potential applications in solid tumors, non-Hodgkin's lymphoma, asthma/chronic obstructive pulmonary disease, inflammatory bowel disease, idiopathic pulmonary fibrosis, lung cancer, psoriasis and nonalcoholic steatohepatitis and other indications (the "Palo Licensed Products") that are being developed by Palo.
-Novartis (the "Licensee") is a development partner on NIR178, one of the Palo Licensed Products, and such NIR178 is being developed pursuant to a license agreement between Palo and the Licensee.
+Novartis (the "Licensee") is a development partner on NIR178 is being developed pursuant to a license agreement between Palo and the Licensee.